-Similarly, if you want to purchase a Fitbit Blaze, you find the Fitbit manufacturer’s product in a store or online and pay the listed price.
+Similarly, if you want to purchase a Fitbit Sense, you find the Fitbit manufacturer’s product in a store or online and pay the listed price.
 Oftentimes products like this, from a specific manufacturer, are the same price wherever you look because of resale price maintenance or a Colgate policy (to be clear, I am not aware of whether Fitbit has any such program or policy).
 But these vertical price arrangements are not the subject of this article.

 Another approach—and the true subject of this article—is to accept bids to purchase a product or service.
 Governments often send out what are called Requests for Proposals (RFPs) to fulfill the joint goals of obtaining the best combination of price and service/product and to minimize favoritism (which doesn’t always work).

 But private companies and individuals might also request bids.
 Have you ever renovated your house and sought multiple bids from contractors?
 If so, that is what we are talking about.
 If you’ve done this as a real-estate investor, you should read our real-estate blog too.